-40 Rotherham's Local Plan Core Strategy was 5 years old in September 2019 so will no longer be 'up to date' for the purposes of the Housing Delivery Test.
-As required every five years, work on a review of the Local Plan will start this year and will reflect the new national methodology for determining local housing need.
-However the lower figure of any new target and the household growth requirement figure will continue to be used in the calculation.
+26 Rotherham's Local Plan Core Strategy was 5 years' old in September 2019 so is no longerup to date'.
+A review of the Local Plan is underway and will reflect the national methodology for determining local housing need.

-41 It is important to note that for the purposes of preparing this Annual Monitoring Report 2019, the Council is reporting on progress against the output indicators to 31 March 2019; therefore this section of the AMR reviews progress against the Core Strategy target for housing delivery and the new Housing Delivery Test target.
-In future Monitoring Reports progress on housing delivery will be reported against the Housing Delivery Test and not the Core Strategy target until such time as an updated Core Strategy is adopted by the Council.
+27 For the purposes of preparing this Annual Monitoring Report 2020, the Council is reporting on progress against the output indicators to 31 March 2020; therefore this section of the AMR reviews progress against the Housing Delivery Test target, until such time as an updated Core Strategy with a new housing target is adopted by the Council.